 "Denver Health is guided by our True North to change the world by transforming the health of our patients and our community."

-- Hiring a local, minority owned real estate firm to handle the sale of Denver Health properties, giving a phenomenal real estate agent our business and helping our organization; and
+- Committing to increase our spending with BIPOC and mission aligned businesses.
+For example, hiring a local, minority owned real estate firm to handle the sale of Denver Health properties, giving a phenomenal real estate agent our business and helping our organization; and

-- Starting a supportive enrollment process to help families enroll in SNAP, WIC and whatever other programs they may qualify for, with the goal of helping to stabilize families and make sure children can flourish.
+- Assuring health equity is at the center of what we do, both to support our patients clinically and in the community.
+For example, starting a supportive enrollment process to help families enroll in SNAP, WIC and whatever other programs they may qualify for, with the goal of helping to stabilize families and make sure children can flourish

 We have truly been serving our community in this capacity since our inception.
 For 160 years, Denver Health has been dedicated to our missions – providing high-quality clinical care for all, educating the next generation of health care workers and contributing to an increased understanding of health and health care through research.
 For many years, we have seen that social factors, such as employment, education, housing and income are directly linked to health outcomes.
 Click here to see how poverty and life expectancy are related when seen on a map of Denver.

 Building on our long history of serving the people of Denver, in 2020 Denver Health joined the Healthcare Anchor Network (HAN), a national organization made up of 50 health care organizations dedicated to improving the long-term health and social welfare of their communities.
 The long-term goal of the HAN is to reach a critical mass of health systems adopting as an institutional priority to improve community health and well-being by leveraging all their assets, including hiring, purchasing and investment for equitable, local impact.

 By doing so, we can powerfully impact the upstream determinants of health and help build inclusive and sustainable local economies.

 In September, Denver Health along with 38 other members of the HAN declared Racism a Public Health Crisis.